A summary of data about the Ruby ecosystem.

 Supported Ruby Versions

-This library aims to support and is tested against
+This library aims to support and is [tested against][build-link]

 the following Ruby versions: